Magsformiles

 MagsforMiles, a program run by CAP Systems, allows people to redeem frequent flyer miles for magazine subscriptions.
 Members of frequent flyer programs with an active, positive mileage balance may receive direct mail informing them of the opportunity to redeem their miles for magazines.
 Opportunities to redeem miles for magazines are also available on Airline websites.

+As of November 2024, Magsformiles is no longer in operation.
+The web site now points to another site focused on paid magazine subscriptions.

 Available subscriptions

 As of 2023, the selection is fairly small and includes Barron's, Whiskey Advocate, Cigar Aficionado, Wine Spectator, and Midwest Living, among others.

 Current partners

 CAP Systems works with many major United States domestic airlines, including Delta Air Lines, United Airlines, American Airlines, Hawaiian Airlines, Frontier Airlines, and others.

 Criticism

 Mark Dominiak of TelevisionWeek had a bad experience in 2006, never receiving the promised magazines, and by the time he realized it his miles had expired.